jaderabbit/personal-boundaries/README.md

 - I will not be close with someone who physically lashes out against me with anger.
 Not even once
 - I have a right to chose who I spend my time with
 - I have a right to choose to be where I please when I please.
-No one has a right to trap me against my will or make me feel guilty about being somewhere
+No one has a right to trap me against my will or make me feel guilty about being somewhere.
+No one has the right to dictate where I can and cannot go

 ## Emotional Boundaries